retooth2/xenharmlib/doc/adv_notation_features.rst

 Enharmonic strategies are especially useful for post-tonal music where transformations of musical objects dismiss functional differences of notes and intervals but a degree of notational familiarity is still desired.
-For example the :math:`T_3` operation can easily be applied on a scale:
+For example, the :math:`T_3` operation can easily be applied on a scale:

 .. testcode::